graphprotocol/research/specs/graph-protocol-v1/mechanism-design/README.md

 **TODO** [Decide on actual function for relating `participationRewardRate` to `targetParticipationRate`](https://github.com/graphprotocol/research/issues/70).

-To incentivize actual work being provided to the network, not just staking, the participation reward will be distributed to indexing nodes who are staking for datasets with the most economic activity.
+To incentivize actual work being provided to the network, not just staking, the participation reward will be distributed to Indexing Nodes who are staking for datasets with the most economic activity.

-Let `participationReward[s[i]]` be the participation reward allotted to indexing node `i` staked on dataset `s`.
-Let `transactionVolume[s[i]]` be the economic value of all data retrieval fees paid to indexing node `i` for data from dataset `s` over a given inflation period, and `totalTransactionVolume` be the total transaction volume for the entire network over the same period, both measured in ETH.
+Let `participationReward[s[i]]` be the participation reward allotted to Indexing Node `i` staked on dataset `s`.
+Let `transactionVolume[s[i]]` be the economic value of all data retrieval fees paid to Indexing Node `i` for data from dataset `s` over a given inflation period, and `totalTransactionVolume` be the total transaction volume for the entire network over the same period, both measured in ETH.
 Then, we can define the participation reward as:

 `participationReward[s[i]] = (transactionVolume[s[i]] / totalTransactionVolume) * participationRewardRate * totalTokenSupply`

-**TODO** How to deter indexing nodes from faking data retrieval transactions to claim a greater portion of the participation reward?
+**TODO** How to deter Indexing Nodes from faking data retrieval transactions to claim a greater portion of the participation reward?

 ### Curator Inflation Reward
 The `curationRewardRate` is defined as a percentage of the total Graph Token supply and is set via governance.
 As with the participation reward, it is paid via inflation.